pingidentity/terraform-provider-pingdirectory/docs/resources/default_monitor_provider.md

 ### Optional

 - `alert_frequency` (String) Specifies the length of time between administrative alerts generated in response to lack of usable disk space.
 Administrative alerts will be generated whenever the amount of usable space drops below any threshold, and they will also be generated at regular intervals as long as the amount of usable space remains below the threshold value.
 A value of zero indicates that alerts should only be generated when the amount of usable space drops below a configured threshold.
+- `check_frequency` (String) The frequency with which this monitor provider should confirm the ability to access the server's encryption settings database.
 - `description` (String) A description for this Monitor Provider
 - `disk_devices` (Set of String) Specifies which disk devices to monitor for I/O activity.
 Should be the device name as displayed by iostat -d.
 - `enabled` (Boolean) Indicates whether the Monitor Provider is enabled for use.